MicroContent/MicroContentToolkit-2/README.md

 <h1>Definitions-Main parts</h1>
 <ul>
   <li> Toolkit: The main part of the plugin system.
 It does most of the jobs and connects all the other parts</li>
   <li> Live editors: One for the viewer and one for the editor plugin.
-They are part of the toolkit as codemirror textfields</li>
+They are part of the toolkit as codemirror textfields.
+They take up the left part of the screen abd are used to make live editing of the plugins easier.</li>
-  <li> Editor iframe: hosted by node; inside a seamless iframe that is running an editor plugin html file</li>
+  <li> Editor iframe: hosted by node; inside a seamless iframe that is running an editor plugin html file.
+This displays the content of the editor plugin.</li>
-  <li> Viewer iframe: hosted by node; inside a seamless iframe that is running a viewer plugin html file</li>
+  <li> Viewer iframe: hosted by node; inside a seamless iframe that is running a viewer plugin html file.
+This displays the content of the viewer plugin.</li>
-  <li> DATA section: Visually represents the data in a user friendly way that is being sent from viewer to editor </li>
+  <li> DATA section: Visually represents the data in a user friendly way that is being sent from editor to viewer </li>
 </ul>

 Used libraries:<br>